dicarlolab/mkturk/public/mkturk/readme.md

 TestGridIndex: Index on grid where test images (choices) appear.

-TestON: TestON > 0 indicates a Same-Different task so that last screen is a new choice screen with same (circle) and different (square) buttons.
-Test image extinguishes after TestON milliseconds, followed by TestOFF pause, followed by choice screen.
-If KeepTestON=1, then test image is on for TestON milliseconds and then remains on for choice screen

 TestOFF: Choice screen appears TestOFF milliseconds after test image is extinguished.
 If TestOFF=0, then test screen does not extinguish (go to blank gray) until same-different choice screen appears.
 If KeepTestON=1, then test image reappears during the same-different choice screen.

-TestScale (computed internally and stored in ENV.TestScale instead of provided by user in TASK params): Size of the test image in units of sample image width

 TestSizeImages: Size of the test image in physical inches on the screen

-Weight: Weight in kilograms

 ## ENV
 AgentRFID: If CheckRFID>0, then fetches AgentRFID from database to check against incoming RFID reads to determine if correct agent is performing task.
 If tag doesn't match AgentRFID, task locks out and waits for a valid tag read